qrtl/hls-oca/batch_report_pdf_zip/readme/CONFIGURE.rst

-To enable the ZIP file feature, please select 'ZIP' as the report type for the specific report.
+To enable the ZIP file feature, please check the 'Is Zip' option under the 'Advanced Properties' tab for the specific report.